binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 itself, but they are two different classes as you can see.

-So here we have a Histogram object from the metrics.core package being called to satisfy the attribute request.
+So here we have a Histogram object from the metrics.core package being called to satisfy the JMX request.

 If you look at **Histogram\#getSnapshot**, you'll see that there's some extra stuff going on, namely that there's a sampling pool of the data